GOVINDA DAS

 With humility I would like to tell you about my meeting with the Great Mother, to many it will seam a delirium of a fool but for me it was a cardinal point in my spiritual path.

 I always was been in good health during my journeys in India but in those days I had an infection to a thigh that had produced a big quantity of pus.
-Krishna Das, after giving me various medicinal herbs that nothing made against that infection, advised me to go to the Indore hospital to make an incision and gave me his devotee address, a jain, that live close to the hospital and can gave me hospitality.
+Kishan Das, after giving me various medicinal herbs that nothing made against that infection, advised me to go to the Indore hospital to make an incision and gave me his devotee address, a jain, that live close to the hospital and can gave me hospitality.
 So I decided to leave for Indore (three hours by bus from Omkareshwar) and treat the infection to the hospital.

 Everything gone well and after the incision practiced at the hospital (I had almost half kilo of pus) they told me to stay some days at rest so I went to Baba’s jain devotee.
 Everyone knows how sacred is hospitality in India and my jain brother gave me all his loving care to overcome what seem to me an unpleasant unforeseen event.
 Some days of convalescence later staying together with the wonderful jain family, always with a light fever, I decide to come back to Omkareshwar.
-To reach the top of the Om island, where Krishna Das Aghori’s dhuni (sacred fire) was, you should climb an ancient long steps.
+To reach the top of the Om island, where Kishan Das Aghori’s dhuni (sacred fire) was, you should climb an ancient long steps.
 I arrived on top but the light fever become an heavy one, as soon as I reach Baba’s ashram I collapse, I fainted in front of dhuni.
 I had 42° C temperature and I was starting to be in raptures, people around me vanished and in my mind there was only: “Jai Ma, Jai Ma, Jai Ma!” .
 Luckily Baba knows what to do in case of high fever and lovely take care of me.

 In the fever delirium I had an only vision: a thin girl, with an humble gray dress, big black eyes and a sweet smile, brought me some water in a skull bowl.
 In the delirium I drunk the water and thank her.
 She had a familiar face but I can’t remember where I saw her.
 Despite her humble dressing her beauty was incommensurable and she emanate a shining aura.
-I drunk again from her bowl and the vision start to vanish leaving the place to Krishna Das Aghori’s smiling face.
+I drunk again from her bowl and the vision start to vanish leaving the place to Kishan Das Aghori’s smiling face.
 The temperature went down and I was feeling better.
 Baba told me that in the past 48 hours I was unconscious, with very high fever raving incomprehensible phrases.
 Immediately I told Baba in great detail my vision, he assented saying that Ma came to save me and that I had to thanks that fever because of it I could test one of the most sublime experience: the meeting with the Mother.
 I don’t understand, that girl was Ma, the Mother?
 Or was just a delirium of a feverish stupid?
-I went back over the discussion on my vision with Krishna Das Aghori but he had no doubts that girl was Durga Ma and besides he told me that ones the Mother come to us She never leave, She will be always with us.
+I went back over the discussion on my vision with Kishan Das Aghori but he had no doubts that girl was Durga Ma and besides he told me that ones the Mother come to us She never leave, She will be always with us.
 Surely this experience deep marked me.
 That face change my vision of the world, I find it everywhere, I see Her in the grass, in mountains, in the water, in all the live being, in the universe, in my parents, in my wife, in my children, in my sister and in my brother.
 She never leave me.

 Jai Ma